RyanSeier/SQL_PROJECT_WINNIPEG_HOUSE_ANALYSIS/README.md

 # Introduction

-The purpose of this project is to investigate neighbourhoods and houses in the City of Winnipeg, with the goal of determining which neighbourhoods would best suite my living needs based on the criteria I provide with my ideal house.
+The primary purpose of this project is to exercise my SQL skills and demonstrates them in a public way as part of my personal portfolio detailing work I've done.
+The secondary purpose of this project is to investigate neighbourhoods and houses in the City of Winnipeg, with the goal of determining which neighbourhoods would best suite my living needs based on the criteria I provide with my ideal house.
 The most important factors under consideration are housing costs, the age of the house, desirable property features, and crime rates.
 These criteria will be sifted through using data provided by the City of Winnipeg (referenced later) stored on a local PostgreSQL database, with querying code available for review in this repository here on GitHub.

 # Background